 Dakota’s home office

-While the entire home is delightful, the one room where Dakota seems to feel most at home is in her office — lined with books and memorabilia close to the actress’ heart.
+While the entire home is delightful, the one room where Dakota seems to feel most at home is her office — lined with books and memorabilia close to the actress’s heart.

 The most notable pieces: a seating card Patti Smith gave her with her phone number on it; a note from grandmother Tippi Hedren signed, “Love, Mormor” (which is “grandmother” in Swedish); and a a photograph from her appearance on Saturday Night Live’s 40th-anniversary show in 2015, where she’s surrounded by the likes of Taylor Swift, Derek Jeter, Sarah Palin, Steven Spielberg, George Lucas, and 50 Cent.

 A special place on the walls of Dakota’s home office is reserved for the photo of Hunter S. Thompson, who was a dear friend of Dakota’s father, Miami Vice actor and 1980s heartthrob, Don Johnson.